balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ### 6) Show changed files in the PR

 ```
-Agent: List the files changed in pull request #<PR_NUMBER> for repo "upstream_owner/demo-streamlit".
+ List the files changed in pull request #<PR_NUMBER> for repo "upstream_owner/demo-streamlit".
 ```

 * Agent calls `get_pull_request_files` and returns the changed file(s) (`CONTRIBUTING.md`).